Energy security in focus: PM Modi to chair high level meet as Hormuz disruption hits supplies - BusinessToday

 The supply squeeze has already reduced operating capacity at urea plants, raising concerns about downstream effects on agricultural inputs if the disruption persists.

-The government’s review is expected to assess inventory levels, alternative sourcing options, and logistics arrangements as it prepares to manage the impact of prolonged disruptions in one of the world’s most critical energy transit routes.
+The government's review assessed inventory levels, alternative sourcing options, and logistics arrangements as it prepares to manage the impact of prolonged disruptions in one of the world's most critical energy transit routes.